Steps to Earning Substance Abuse Counselor Certification in Nevada

 3. Apply for the Certified Alcohol and Drug Counselor (CADC) Credential

-4. Take and Pass the IC&RC ADC Exam
+4. Take and Pass the IC&RC Written Exam

-The final step to becoming a Certified Alcohol and Drug Counselor (CADC) in Nevada is to take and pass both the written and oral IC&RC Alcohol and Drug Counselor (ADC) examinations.
+The final step to becoming a Certified Alcohol and Drug Counselor (CADC) in Nevada is to take and pass the IC&RC Alcohol and Drug Counselor (ADC) written examination.
+Some sources indicate Nevada may also require an oral examination, so you should confirm current requirements with the Nevada Board when you apply.

-Once you’ve met all the eligibility requirements, the Nevada Board of Examiners for Alcohol, Drug, and Gambling Counselors will pre-register you for the exams.
-You’ll receive an email from Prometric with instructions on how to schedule your exam dates, times, and locations.
+Once you’ve met all the eligibility requirements, the Nevada Board of Examiners for Alcohol, Drug, and Gambling Counselors will pre-register you for the exam.
+You’ll receive an email from Prometric with instructions on how to schedule your exam date, time, and location.

 The written exam consists of 150 multiple-choice questions, covering topics like scientific principles of substance use, evidence-based screening and assessment, treatment and counseling, and professional responsibilities.
 It might sound a bit overwhelming, but remember, it’s designed to ensure you’re well-prepared for your career as a counselor.

 On the day of the written exam, make sure to bring a valid government-issued photo ID and your Candidate Admission Letter.
-Arrive a bit early to get through the check-in process smoothly.
+Arrive a bit early to ensure a smooth check-in process.
 You can choose to take the exam at a Prometric testing center or opt for the “Remote Proctoring” service to take it from the comfort of your home.

 Preliminary scores for the written exam are available right away, but official results will be sent to the Nevada Board within two to three weeks.
 To pass, you’ll need a scaled score of 500 out of 800.